Top 20 Attractions in Port Dickson (2024)

 Teluk Kemang Observatory is open to the public, out of eight professional observatories in Malaysia.
 The observatory was founded in the early 1930s with the primary goal of observing the new moon that Muslims use to mark the beginning of a new Hijri month.
 Among all the observatories in Malaysia, Teluk Kemang Observatory was noted for recording the most appearances of the new moon.

-As one of the most popular Port Dickson attractions, it provides beneficial facts and information on the solar system, eclipses, and constellations, including a gallery dedicated to Malaysia’s astronomy history.
+As one of the most popular attractions in Port Dickson, it provides beneficial facts and information on the solar system, eclipses, and constellations, including a gallery dedicated to Malaysia’s astronomy history.
 However, the observatory only began to operate officially in the 1960s and became the only known place to do the new moon observation in the 1980s.
 Today, the observatory is equipped with modern facilities to observe the sun and moon at different times of the day.

 The Teluk Kemang Observatory is open to Klana Beach Resort guests for free, and the public can pay RM25 for both the day and night sessions.
 Before the observation, visitors will be taken to the theatre room for a briefing and an astronomical video screening.
 Most importantly, the staff are kind, knowledgeable, and competent in the field, and they will assist you with your equipment and provide extra information.